Azure/azure-docs-powershell-aip/Azure Information Protection/PurviewInformationProtection/PurviewInformationProtection.md

 1. Run the **Set-Authentication** cmdlet, with the *OnBeHalfOf* parameter, specifying as its value the variable that you created.

     Also specify your app registration values, your tenant ID, and the name of the delegated user account in Microsoft Entra ID.
 For example:

     ```PowerShell
     Set-Authentication -AppId "77c3c1c3-abf9-404e-8b2b-4652836c8c66" -AppSecret "OAkk+rnuYc/u+]ah2kNxVbtrDGbS47L4" -TenantId "9c11c87a-ac8b-46a3-8d5c-f4d0b72ee29a" -DelegatedUser scanner@contoso.com -OnBehalfOf $pscreds
     ```

-## Common parameters for PowerShell cmdlets

-For information about common parameters, see [About common parameters](/powershell/module/microsoft.powershell.core/about/about_commonparameters).

 ## PurviewInformationProtection Cmdlets